jzleetcode/jzleetcode.github.io/src/content/blog/leet-3043-find-lcp-length-arrays.md

 ### Idea2

 Instead of using a trie, we can use a hash set of integers.
 The hashing for integers is O(1) and not depending on the number of digits in the integer.
-However, we do have to save all the prefix of each of the integers in the set.
+However, we do have to save all the prefixes for each of the integers in the set.

 The benefit of this idea is that for search hit can be faster since hashing of a long integer is O(1).